TariniSharma/classroomManager/README.md

 # classroomManager
-An extension of google assistant to help manage classroom resources
+An extension to help manage classroom resources